writingmate/vibe-marketing/blog/articles/drafts/processed/best-ai-tools-for-lawyers.md

   <li>Integration hooks for existing document management systems</li>
 </ul>

-<strong>Pricing:</strong> Custom enterprise contracts starting at 25 seats Ã¢ÂÂ translation: if you have to ask, you probably can't afford it (<a href="https://www.toolsforhumans.ai/ai-tools/harvey-ai" target="_blank" rel="noopener noreferrer">Tools for Humans 2025 Review</a>).
+<strong>Pricing:</strong> Custom enterprise contracts starting at 25 seats ÃÂ¢ÃÂÃÂ translation: if you have to ask, you probably can't afford it (<a href="https://www.toolsforhumans.ai/ai-tools/harvey-ai" target="_blank" rel="noopener noreferrer">Tools for Humans 2025 Review</a>).

 **The brutal truth:** This is BigLaw territory only.
 Solo practitioners and small firms need not apply.
 I've had smaller firms ask me about Harvey, and the sales process basically ends at "How many attorneys do you have?"

 Still, if you've got the volume, it's probably the most sophisticated legal AI platform I've tested.

-(image placeholder Ã¢ÂÂ alt: "Harvey dashboard")
+(image placeholder ÃÂ¢ÃÂÃÂ alt: "Harvey dashboard")

-### Casetext CoCounsel & Westlaw Precision AI Ã¢ÂÂ The Legacy Players Fight Back
+### Casetext CoCounsel & Westlaw Precision AI ÃÂ¢ÃÂÃÂ The Legacy Players Fight Back

 When Thomson Reuters acquired Casetext, I thought "Finally, someone gets it."
 They took a GPT-4o powered tool and integrated it directly with Westlaw.
 From a platform integration perspective, this should have been a slam dunk.